Lifestyle

 Consider a side gig

-Once you’ve started working on your goal of finding how to build wealth in your 50s by cutting expenses, a great next step is to increase your income.
-There are plenty of side jobs you can do, thanks to the gig economy, from food delivery to rideshare driving.
-You can also take a part-time job or make money pet sitting or selling crafts at local fairs.
+Once you’ve started working on finding how to build wealth in your 50s by cutting expenses, a significant next step is to increase your income.
+Thanks to the gig economy, you can do plenty of side jobs, from food delivery to rideshare driving.
+You can also work part-time, make money from pet sitting, or sell crafts at local fairs.

 Build an emergency fund

 As you’re working toward building wealth, you can suffer setbacks.
-Your car could break down or you could have unexpected medical expenses.
+Your car could break down, or you could have unexpected medical expenses.
 Put your initial extra money toward building an emergency fund.
-Then when something happens, you can use that money rather than accruing more high interest debt with credit cards.
+Then, when something happens, you can use that money rather than accrue more high-interest debt with credit cards.

 Erase your debts

 By the time you’re 50, it’s important to start to think about building wealth for retirement.
 This makes getting out of debt a top priority.
 You won’t want that burden when you leave the workforce and your income drops.
 Make a goal to put money each month toward paying off loans and credit card balances.
-There are a number of different ways to approach your debt and a skilled advisor can help you best plan your efforts to minimize accrued interest.
+There are several ways to approach your debt, and a skilled advisor can help you plan your efforts to minimize accrued interest.

 Take advantage of catch-up contributions

-It might not be the key to how to become wealthy in your 50s, but contributing to retirement savings accounts now can pay off in a decade or two.
-In 2021, the IRS allows taxpayers who are aged 50 and over to put an extra $6,500 into a 401(k), 403(b), SARSEP, or governmental 457(b).
+It might not be the key to wealth in your 50s, but contributing to retirement savings accounts can pay off in a decade or two.
+In 2024, the IRS allows taxpayers who are aged 50 and over to put an extra $7,500 into a 401(k), 403(b), SARSEP, or governmental 457(b).
 You can make a $1,000 catch-up contribution to your Roth or Traditional IRA.
 These limits have remained the same as they were in 2020.
-This is in addition to the limits the IRS sets each year for retirement plan contributions.
+This is in addition to the annual limits the IRS sets for retirement plan contributions.

 Inflation?
 Recession?
 No worries.